dynatrace-oss/progressiveDelivery-masterclass/walkthrough/post_deployment.md

 > **_NOTE:_** The following configuration has already been deployed to your cluster.

 Keptn allows to run tasks and evaluation as part of the deployment-lifecycle.
-For running some load-test on the application and, afterwards, run an evaluation add the following annotations
+For running some load-test on the application and, afterwards, run an evaluation add the following annotations to the ``deployment``

 ```yaml
 keptn.sh/post-deployment-tasks: load-test